I Believe (Tim Burgess album): Background and recording

 The Charlatans released their seventh studio album Wonderland in September 2001 through Universal Records.
 Promotion started with a tour of the United Kingdom in October 2001, and ended with a supporting slot for Stereophonics and three headlining club shows in August 2002.
 Frontman Tim Burgess wanted to continue writing, but the rest of the band members wanted a break.
 Around this time, he taught himself how to play guitar, though felt embarrassed to play it with others present.
-He expressed a desire to experiment with brass and string insturmentation.
+He expressed a desire to experiment with brass and string instrumentation.
 In October 2002, Dotmusic reported that Burgess was recording on his solo debut studio album, linking up with Linus of Hollywood.
 The pair shared a management team; Linus was known for his work with Lil' Kim, Puff Daddy and the Smashing Pumpkins.
 Burgess met Linus at The Cat & Fiddle pub, located on Sunset Boulevard in Los Angeles.

 Days after this, the band denied potential rumours of them breaking up, explaining that the members are working on other projects, such as Burgess on his album.
 I Believe was recorded at the Franklin Castle, which was the name for Linus' apartment between Franklin Avenue and La Brea Avenue.
 As Burgess lived on the hills not far from Franklin, he would work there each day.
 The project evolved from an acoustic EP of simply Burgess and a guitar, until strings were added.
 He then had the urge to include a brass a section; a trumpeter was brought in initially to play on one song, but it eventually featured on four of them.
 After basic tracks were done, they showed the songs to other musicians they wished to have contribute to the recordings.
 When others heard it, they said he should include a single-sounding track, prompting him to compose "Only a Boy", "Oh My Corazon" and "Say Yes".
 In November 2002, Burgess took a break to go on a DJ tour of the UK; as recording continued, Burgess had planned to have it completed by the Christmas period.
 Linus served as the producer while Michael Patterson did additional production and mixed the album at Patty's House with assistance from Gary Dean.